Style agnostic investing in larger US companies.

 Investment ObjectiveTo increase the value of its shares, over the long term, through growth in the value of its investments.
-The fund invests mainly in a diversified portfolio of stocks that have the potential for above average and sustainable rates of earnings growth.
-The companies may be anywhere in the world, including emerging markets.
+The fund invests mainly in a diversified portfolio of stocks from large capitalization companies in the United States.

 |1 YR||3 YR